 It is useful if you have a huge data set or if you are generating random data augmentations on the fly, i.e. infinite size.

 steps_per_epoch is batches of samples to train.
 It is used to define how many batches of samples to use in one epoch.
-It is used to declaring one epoch finished and starting the next epoch.
+It is used to declare one epoch finished and start the next epoch.
 If you have a training set of the fixed size you can ignore it.

 Validation steps are similar to

 steps_per_epoch but it is on the validation data instead of the training data.
 If you have a validation dataset fixed size you can ignore it.

 It is only relevant if

 validation_data is provided and is a tf.data dataset object.
 If

 validation_steps is specified and only part of the dataset will be consumed, the evaluation will start from the beginning of the dataset at each epoch.
 This ensures that the same validation samples are used every time.

 None, it is equal to the number of samples in your dataset divided by the batch size or 1 if that cannot be determined.

 If the input data is a tf.data dataset object, and